Kathy Otten

 I tend to believe I’m a panster because I write whatever comes into my head first then rearrange and put the bits and pieces into some kind of order.
 On the other hand I think I’ve read so many thousands of books that I have an unconscious awareness of the three act structure so that as I put the scenes in order I may actually be outlining.
 Who knows?

-What is your all-time favorite movie?
+What is your all-time favorite

 To Kill a Mockingbird TV show?
 M*A*S*H and Justified, though both are finished now.

-How important do feel writing workshops are to any writer?
+How important do feel writing

 Craft is everything in writing.
 It strengthens you prose, creates characters that resonate with your reader long after they close the book, and it enhances your voice as a writer.
 I just came back from the Pennwriters, Inc., annual conference.
 Over fifty workshops on writing over three days and a one day intensive workshop.
 Aside from having my creative batteries charged, I always learn new things.
 Publishing is constantly changing as well and it’s important to keep up with writing trends.
 I don’t mean vampires, I mean the way story openings have changed, the way pacing has changed, and the minimal use of the word said and speech tags altogether.

-What advice would you like to give to an aspiring writer?
+What advice would you like to give to

 Someone at the conference attributed this to Stephen King, and said, “Writing in 5 percent talent, 90 percent perseverance, and 5 percent luck.
 You have to persevere.
 Put down the TV remote.
 Study craft and write.

-Did anyone mentor you or help you along the way?
+Did anyone mentor you or help you

 No one specifically mentored me, but I’m a member of Pennwriters and Pennwriters believe in paying it forward.
 I’ve been helped and encouraged by everyone in the organization.
 My local group especially so.
 Each member has unique strengths and life experiences, I don’t think I could write without them.

-What is the best advice anyone ever gave you?
-Chuck Sambucino said the secret to getting published is to put down the remote.
+gave you?
+Chuck Sambucino said the secret to

-If you could live anywhere in the world you wanted to, where would it be?
+world you wanted to, where would it be?

 Vermont